oledysken/oledysken.github.io/content/WiP/Content acquisition in an uncovered market with endogenous homing/index.md

 ---
-title: "Content Acquisition in an Uncovered Market with Endogenous Homing"
+title: "The Effect on Newspaper Competition and Investigative Journalism of Government Intervention: A Case of Platform Competition with Endogenous Consumer Homing in an Uncovered Market"
 authors:
 - admin